bojigu/thoipapy/README.md

 # Development status#

-THOIPApy has been used extensively for the analysis of LD50 assays (Z-shaped curves) by bachelor, master and PhD students within the lab of Dieter Langosch at the Technical University of Munich in Germany.
+THOIPApy has been used extensively for the analysis of ToxR datasets from the lab of Dieter Langosch at the Technical University of Munich in Germany.

 The code has been extensively updated and annotated for public release.